chrishaynes21/apichallenge/README.md

 3. Compile: `go build ./cmd`
 4. Run it! : `./cmd.exe` (or other OS runnable)

+Once running, the Postman Collection in /integration can be used for some basic integration tests.
+Simply import PostmanCollection into your Postman and enjoy playing with the API!

 Now if you navigate to `http://localhost:8080/mainpage.html` you should see the main page.

 ## Integration